rails/website/_posts/2024-10-15-Rails-Versions-7-0-8-5-7-1-4-1-and-7-2-1-1-have-been-released.md

 ## SHA-256

-If you'd like to verify that your gems is the same as the ones we've uploaded, please use these SHA-256 hashes.
+If you'd like to verify that your gems are the same as the ones we've uploaded, please use these SHA-256 hashes.

 ```